Michael-Pengra/Fat-Tail-Adjusted-GBM-Engine/README.md

 * Model Type: Geometric Brownian Motion (GBM) Monte Carlo Simulation.
 * Wide Applicability: Chosen over simpler models (like Black-Scholes) because GBM has a broader range of uses for forecasting metrics beyond options pricing.
-* Academic Rigor: Addresses the main critique of traditional modeling—the flawed assumption of a Normal distribution—by integrating custom statistical methods.
+* Academic Rigor: Addresses the main critique of traditional modeling, the flawed assumption of a Normal distribution, by integrating custom statistical methods.

 ---